 5. Long sessions left running Conversation history accumulates.
 The longer a session runs without a reset, the more tokens each new message costs.

-Start with /usage to get a sense of your consumption patterns, then identify which of these is your biggest offender.
+Start with /context to see a visual breakdown of your context usage, and /cost to check your session spend.
+Between the two, you'll quickly identify which of these is your biggest offender.

 How Do You Stop Unnecessary File Reads with .claudeignore?